ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 3. In the second tab under **Select trusted entity type** pick **Compute resources** and a dialog **Create trust relationship** appears.
 There, choose **Kubernetes** as **Compute service type**.
 4. Next, you can decide between either all or specific service resources.
 Click on **Specific resources** and the next form field appears.
 In **Enter or select an instance** and the field **Allow access to** select the newly created Kubernetes cluster **mycluster-free**.
 Then, enter **tptest** as value for **Namespace**.
 Leave the field for **Service account** as is to go with the default.
 Finish by clicking **Continue**.
 5. Next, click on **Access policy**.
 In the list of services, select **All Identity and Access enabled services** and click **Next**.
 Go with **All resources**, click **Next** again, then select **Viewer**, and again click on **Next**.
 In the section **Roles and actions**, select **Reader** for **Service access** and **Viewer** for **Platform access**.
 When done, click **Next** and finally on **Add**.
 6. Review the **Summary** on the right side, then **Create** the trusted profile with the shown trust relationship and the listed access privileges.
+Leave the browser tab open for later.

 [Utilizing an access group to assign access is best practices](/docs/account?topic=account-account_setup#limit-policies).
 For the sake of simplicity, we opted for assigning read-only access through a direct access policy.
 The recommendation is to create an access group with assigned privileges, then make the trusted profile a member of it.